•This is an updated version of an article that was originally published on Aug. 4, 2023

 Aaron Taylor

-Aaron Taylor, a 24-year banker, is the CEO and Co-founder of FRU.
-His prior scope of responsibilities included the role of Executive Vice President, Director of Capital Planning, Director of Enterprise Risk Management and Director of Financial Planning and Analysis with extensive experience on stress testing, ERM, and financial reporting and analysis.
-He was the primary architect for the Dodd Frank Act Stress Testing (DFAST) program, Model Risk Management Program and ERM Program while also designing pre-provision net revenue and credit loss models.
+Aaron Taylor is CEO at Finance.
+Risk.
+Unified.
+(FRU) and spent 10 years at a leading regional financial institution.
+His scope of responsibility included the role of executive vice president, director of capital planning, director of enterprise risk management and director of financial planning and analysis with extensive experience on stress testing, ERM, and financial reporting and analysis.
+He was the primary architect for the Dodd Frank Act Stress Testing (DFAST) program, Model Risk Management program and ERM program while also designing pre-provision net revenue and credit loss models.